LemonPy29/LemonPy29.github.io/pyro-adventures/preliminaries.md

 Just a little note about the code.
 At first glance it seems unnecessary to put the `sample` method inside a class.
 I did it because in this way I don't need to pass the parameters $\mu$ and $p$ if another function call `sample` , just like in the chunk below.

-Using equation (1.4) it can be proved the distribution of `pizza_orders` is a Poisson with parameter $\mu p $.
+Using equation (1.4) it can be proved the distribution of `pizza_orders` is a Poisson with parameter \\(\mu\cdot p\\).
 Let's verify that by comparing the empirical cumulative distribution function of our model with the expected Poisson c.d.f.

 ```python
 def ecdf_gen(distribution, n):